 5. Prioritize Relationships to Fight Loneliness

-To boost your mood and brain function, make an effort to maintain relationships and reach out to others often.
+To boost your mood and brain function, make an effort to maintain relationships, and reach out to others often.
 Try finding a community that you can actively engage in, such as a church or faith group, fitness center, sports team, volunteer organization, etc.

 Intentionally seek out and spend time with positive people.
-Playing with children and pets is another great stress-reducer that can make life more playful and help you to take things less seriously.
+Playing with children and pets is another great stress-reducer that can make life more playful and help you take things less seriously.

 6. Consider Taking Supplements Like Nootropics